 Light Emitting Diodes (LEDs)

-LEDs are a popular monochromatic light source due to their narrow emission spectrum, low power consumption, high stability, long lifetime and fast switching.
-In the past they were made from inorganic semiconductors, such as gallium arsenide (GaAs) and gallium arsenide phosphide (GaAsP).
-However, organic LEDs (OLEDs) have now become popular due to the broad range of colours which they are able to produce; by adding different functional groups to organic molecules, it is possible to alter their emission wavelength, making it relatively easy to fabricate LEDs of any colour.
+LED light sources are a popular monochromatic light source due to their narrow emission, low power consumption, high stability, long lifetime and fast switching.
+Mostly, these are made from inorganic semiconductors, such as gallium arsenide (GaAs) and gallium arsenide phosphide (GaAsP).
+However, organic LEDs (OLEDs) have now become popular due to the broad range of colors which they are able to produce; by adding different functional groups to organic molecules, it is possible to alter their emission wavelength, making it relatively easy to fabricate LEDs of any color.

 Lasers